 New York Telephone Company, New York Water Service Corporation, Long Island Water Corporation and Keyspan (the "Utilities") have each filed actions and proceedings in the State Supreme Court, Nassau County, challenging the determination of their taxes in 1997, 1998, 1999, and 2000 in the non-County-wide special districts such as police, fire, water and library districts.
-The Utilities allege that the County erroneously placed all parcels in classes pursuant to the RPTL in calculating their assessed values for the payment of special district taxes.
+The Utilities allege that the County erroneously placed all parcels in classes pursuant to the RPTL in calculating their assessed values for payment of special district taxes.
 The Supreme Court, Nassau County declared that the assessments violated the RPTL and constitutional requirements of equal protection.
-The court directed that discovery be conducted and a trial held to determine the amount of tax refunds, if any, to be awarded to the Utilities.
-The Appellate Division, Second Department, in 2002 determined that the County has violated the RPTL, but granted the County summary judgment dismissing the complaints on the grounds that no refunds should be awarded because of the fiscal impact on the special districts.
-In 2004 the Court of Appeals remitted the case to the Supreme Court for a trial on both the amount of the refunds due and whether those damages would have such an adverse impact on the County that no refunds should be ordered.
+The court directed that discovery be conducted and a trial held to determine the amount of tax refunds, if any, to be awarded the Utilities.
+The Appellate Division, Second Department, in 2002 determined that the County had violated the RPTL but granted the County summary judgment dismissing the complaints on the grounds that no refunds should be awarded because of the fiscal impact on the special districts.
+In 2004 the Court of Appeals remitted the case to the Supreme Court for a trial on both the amount of refunds due and on whether those damages would have such an adverse impact on the

+County that no refunds should be ordered.
 The County moved for partial summary judgment on the methodology for calculating the refunds and the trial Court decided the motion against the County.
-The County has moved to dismiss all claims and the trial court ruled against the County.
-The County has appealed that decision.
-The County is also preparing to move to dismiss the separate but related proceedings brought by Keyspan alleging the same violations of the RPTL.
+The County has moved to dismiss all claims and no decision has been rendered on such motions.
+The County is preparing for the trial, which may occur sometime in 2008.
+The Supreme Court has also ruled that any refunds due would be the responsibility of the County, rather than the special districts.
 The County intends to continue to defend itself vigorously in these actions and proceedings.
 It is not possible to predict the outcome of these actions and proceedings or their ultimate impact on the County's financial condition.
 The County cannot state with certainty the amount of a refund if the court were to order one, but has estimated, depending on the methodology of calculation, that such refund could be as high as \$200 million.